ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

-# Reusable BCD hex 7seg Display Code

-The  HexToBCD algorithm in the last lab worked for one hex group.
-The problem is that it needs to be extended from 4 bits to 32 bits.
-Clocks and counters need to be added.
-The goal is to get that done here.

 ## 1_32bitHexTo16LEDs

 This code tests the ability to count clock pulses and display 32 bits split into two groups of 16.
 SW[0] switches between the two groups.